-Tryon (like its neighboring town Saluda offers a lot of things to do for such a small town (population 1,700).
-It's home to an impressive arts community with impressive galleries downtown and a big equestrian community with many horse-related events, including a Steeplechase.
-If you enjoy waterfalls, Pearson Falls is a must-see.
+Tryon offers a lot of things to do for such a small town (population 1,700).
+It's home to an impressive arts community with several galleries downtown and a big equestrian community with many horse-related events, including a Steeplechase.
+Horse lovers from around the world are now coming to the Tryon International Equestrian Center, about 13 miles east of downtown.
+If you enjoy waterfalls, Pearson's Falls is a must-see.

-Tryon Fine Arts Center (TFAC) has been a focus for entertainment and the arts since 1969.
-View outstanding performances or learn a new art or craft.
-Affiliates include: Children’s Theater Festival, Foothills Music Club, Tryon Arts and Crafts, Tryon Concert Association, Tryon Little Theater, and Tryon Painters and Sculptors.
+Tryon Fine Arts Center (34 Melrose Avenue) has been a focus for entertainment and the arts since 1969.
+See outstanding performances or learn a new art or craft.
 Workshops and classes are offered in a variety of interests and skill levels.
 Browse the craft store and the Heritage Gallery that showcases the history of native mountain arts and crafts in the Tryon area.

 Tryon Arts & Crafts School (373 Harmon Field Road) is over 50 years old, and not only offers classes and workshops in pottery, jewelry, weaving and fiber arts, blacksmithing, glass, lapidary, woodworking, and more, but also has exciting art gallery shows and a lovely gift shop showcasing the work of local artisans.